philipkalkbrenner/ConLawLearn/README.md

 # AnisotropicLaw
-Implementation of an anisotrpic constitutive damage law for Masonry Here a Tensorflow optimization of an anisotrpic damage constitutive law for masonry structures is shown
+Implementation of an anisotrpic constitutive damage law for Masonry as TensorFlow optimization